Table of Contents

 The International Baccalaureate (IB) is an educational program that has gained a reputation for rigour and excellence since its inception in the 1960s.
+The Origin of the International Baccalaureate is rooted in the vision of fostering international understanding and delivering a well-rounded, globally relevant education.
 The IB offers four programs: the Primary Years Program (PYP), the Middle Years Program (MYP), the Diploma Program (DP), and the Career-related Program (CP).
-While the IB is now a well-established international educational organization, its origins are more humble.

-The story of the IB begins in the aftermath of World War II.
+While the IB is now a well-established international educational organization, the origin of the International Baccalaureate lies in the aftermath of World War II.
 The devastation wrought by the war led to a renewed focus on international cooperation and education.
 In 1948, a group of educators gathered in Geneva, Switzerland, to discuss the need for a new kind of educational program that would foster international understanding and peace.

 The group, which included educators from across Europe and the United States, was led by Marie-Thérèse Maurette, a French educator who had previously been involved in the development of the International School of Geneva.
 The group agreed that the new educational program should be based on the idea of a liberal arts education and should be designed to prepare students for the challenges of the modern world.